 Environmental protection is ingrained in Fairtrade.
 To sell Fairtrade products, farmers have to improve soil and water quality, manage pests, avoid using harmful chemicals, manage waste, reduce their greenhouse gas emissions and protect biodiversity.
-Here are eight ways Fairtrade supports farmers to survive climate change threats and reduce their own carbon footprint.
+Here are eight ways Fairtrade supports farmers to survive the climate emergency and reduce their own carbon footprint.

 1/ Reforestation projects to store carbon

 Many Fairtrade co-operatives choose to invest their Fairtrade Premium in reforestation projects.
-Planting trees on cleared, degraded land prevents soil erosion and reduces climate change by binding and storing carbon dioxide.
+Planting trees on cleared, degraded land prevents soil erosion and binds and stores carbon dioxide.
 The trees also improve biodiversity, protect soils, and provide a habitat for indigenous wildlife.
 Sireet OEP in East Africa planted 150k trees in a year alone.

 2/ Prohibiting harmful agrochemicals